kotachang/UBCSubbots/PWM/README.md

 sudo pip3 install adafruit-circuitpython-servokit
 ```

-2. Copy and create this new file:
+2. Copy and create this new file.
+Run with python3 (e.g. `python3 filename.py`):

 ```python
 # This simple test outputs a 50% duty cycle PWM single on the 0th channel.
 Connect an LED and